hcuve/gazepath/README.md

 plot.gazepath(gazepath_results$`140`, trial_index = 6)

 ```

+ Arguments
+data
+The dataframe with at least the raw x- and y-coordinates, the distance to the screen in mm and a trial index.

+x1
+The column name (between quotes, e.g. 'x1') or the number of the column in the dataframe containing the x-coordinates

+y1
+The column name (between quotes, e.g. 'y1') or the number of the column in the dataframe containing the y-coordinates

+x2
+When tracking was binocular, the column name (between quotes, e.g. 'x2') or number of the dataframe containing the x-coordinates of the second eye

+y2
+When tracking was binocular, the column name (between quotes, e.g. 'y2') or number of the dataframe containing the y-coordinates of the second eye

+d1
+The column name (between quotes, e.g. 'd2') or numberof the dataframe containing the distance in mm

+d2
+When tracking was binocular, the column name (between quotes, e.g. 'd2') or number of the dataframe containing the distance in mm of the second eye

+trial
+The column name (between quotes, e.g. 'TRIAL_INDEX') or number of the dataframe containing the trial or stimuli index

+height_px
+The height of the stimuli in pixels, can be a single value or a vector of length number of trials when stimuli differ in size per trial

+height_mm
+The height of the stimuli in mm, can be a single value or a vector of length number of trials when stimuli differ in size per trial

+width_px
+The width of the stimuli in pixels, can be a single value or a vector of length number of trials when stimuli differ in size per trial

+width_mm
+The height of the stimuli in pixels, can be a single value or a vector of length number of trials when stimuli differ in size per trial trials

+# extra_var A vector of names of the variables that must return in the output file, for example, condition, stimuli name, etc.

+The vertical resolution of the monitor in pixels

+samplerate
+method

 #errors
 if you are getting errors (e.g. rel related) , it likely has somethign to do with formatting issues of the data, so check datframe, column types and if needed re-do them